-The school's primary purpose is to ensure the safety and well-being of all students, staff and our surrounding community.
-This policy will, therefore, also consider the behaviour of students when they are in other settings and in our community, both during and outside of school hours.
-Examples of this (though not exclusive) may include walking to and from school, visiting other schools, interactions on the internet and social media, being in a group in a public space, and engagement with staff when they are not at work.
-The school will consider each incident on an individual basis, considering its impact on students or staff.
+This policy will also consider the behaviour of students when they are in other settings and in our community, both during and outside of school hours.
+Examples of this (though not exclusively) may include walking to and from school, visiting other schools, interactions on the internet and social media, being in a group in a public space, and engagement with staff when they are not at work.
+The school will consider each incident on an individual basis, considering its impact on the community, other students and staff.